Newsnight: History

 Newsnight moved to new facilities at Broadcasting House on 15 October 2012.

 In 2020, Newsnight won the Royal Television Society's Daily News Programme of the Year award.
 It was succeeded in 2021 by the ITV News at Ten.

 During the COVID-19 pandemic, Newsnight reverted to a 22:45 start time from 30 March 2020.
 This was due to Newsnight temporarily sharing a studio with the BBC News at Ten during the pandemic, to cut footfall in Broadcasting House and allow turnover in the studio, with the News at Ten not finishing until 22:35.
 Further, during the pandemic, some editions presented by Kirsty Wark were presented from BBC Scotland's Pacific Quay headquarters in Glasgow.
 However, Wark still travelled to London during weeks she presented more episodes of the show (for example when main presenter Emily Maitlis was on holiday).

 In October 2020 the show moved to a new studio, but continued to broadcast from 22:45.
 It returned to the 22:30 slot in May 2021.

 Newsnights signature tune was composed by George Fenton.
 Various arrangements have been used over the years.

 There has been much debate over the role and format of Newsnight.
 In 2018 a former Newsnight editor, John Morrison, wrote in Radio Times that the gap Newsnight once filled ("covering serious news including the arts and sciences in depth, and with probing interviews") had now largely been filled by other programmes earlier in the day.
 The BBC, he said, had failed to come up with a replacement.
 The Corporation's plan now, he suggested, was simply to "starve Newsnight of resources and eventually it will just fade away."
 To ensure its survival, he suggested, among other changes, cutting the programme length from 45 to 30 minutes and "beefing up the interview booking desk."
 On 29 November 2023, it was announced that Newsnight would be revamped as a 30-minute "interview, debate and discussion" programme, ditching its special reporting team.
-Jobs within the programme were to be slashed by more than half, from 57 to 23.
+Jobs within the programme were to be reduced from 57 to 23.
 The new format was launched on 28 May 2024.

-On 1 September 2025, a new drone sequence was introduced, showcasing a number of exterior shots of BBC's New Broadcasting House, which replaced the still "live" shot which was used prior.
+On 1 September 2025, a new drone sequence was introduced, showcasing a number of exterior shots of Broadcasting House, which replaced the still "live" shot which was used prior.

+On 18 September 2026, the Friday edition moved to a new peak-time slot, airing at 19:00.
+The 22:30 start time remains in place on the other days of the week.